-- You will be expected to report to the Reception Desk at the hearing venue and be asked to sign the Attendance Register; you will then be shown where to wait before the start of the Group Hearing. - The Clerk to the Admission Appeal Panel will come and meet you and you will be taken to the Group Hearing Room with the other appellants and the Admission Authority's representative. - At the start of the Group Hearing, the Chairman of the Admission Appeal Panel will outline the procedure to be followed for the Group Hearing. - A Group Hearing can last up to 2 hours, but the length of the hearing will vary dependent on how many appellants are present.
-Please ensure you arrive on time and are able to stay for the full hearing. - The Chairman of the Admission Appeal Panel will introduce the Panel members, the Admission Authority's representative and the Clerk and explain their roles. - The representative of the Admission Authority (the Presenting Officer) will then be asked to present the case for the School.
-This should include an explanation of how the allocation of places up to the Published Admission Number of the School was carried out, the oversubscription criteria, number of places allocated in each category and how home to School distance was measured etc. There will also be information about the School's physical capacity and resources and all the things the School wants to say to explain why it believes the admission of further children will cause "prejudice" to efficient education, or use of resources in the School. - At the end of the Admission Authority's presentation, the Admission Appeal Panel members and all the appellants will then be able to ask any questions they wish of the Presenting Officer, regarding the School's case.
-Please note, details of your individual child's case should NOT be raised, or discussed in this part of the appeal hearing. - Once this questioning session has finished, the Admission Appeal Panel will retire to consider the School's case and make its decision on the First Stage of the process. - The Clerk to the Admission Appeal Panel will come back and inform every one present, including the Presenting Officer, of the decision made and explain what will happen next.
+- You will be invited to two separate meetings for your appeal.
+The first will be the Group Hearing of the school's case with all of the other appellants.
+The second will be your private hearing of your case for your child. - Please attend the Group Hearing at the date and time given in the invitation. - At the start of the Group Hearing, the Chairman of the Admission Appeal Panel will outline the procedure to be followed for the Group Hearing. - A Group Hearing can last up to 2 hours, but the length of the hearing will vary dependent on how many appellants are present.
+Please ensure you arrive on time and are able to stay for the full hearing. - The Chairman of the Admission Appeal Panel will introduce the Panel members, the Admission Authority's representative and the Clerk and explain their roles. - The representative of the Admission Authority (the Presenting Officer) will then be asked to present the case for the school.
+This should include an explanation of how the allocation of places up to the Published Admission Number of the school was carried out, the oversubscription criteria, number of places allocated in each category and how home to school distance was measured etc. There will also be information about the school's physical capacity and resources and all the things the school wants to say to explain why it believes the admission of further children will cause "prejudice" to efficient education, or use of resources. - At the end of the Admission Authority's presentation, the Admission Appeal Panel members and all the appellants will then be able to ask any questions they wish of the Presenting Officer, regarding the school's case.
+Please note details of your individual child's case should not be raised or discussed in this part of the appeal hearing. - Once this questioning session has finished, the Admission Appeal Panel will retire to consider the school's case and make its decision on the First Stage of the process.